anarchist22/AconsYou/README.md

 <bold>How to make premium request?</bold>

----Here are the correct steps to follow to make a premium icon request
+> Here is the correct way to make a premium icon request.

+  • You need to have Icon Request App installed

+  • Have any of these payment methods "Paypal - Liberapay - Ko-fi"

 ## Help translating 🌍